Compare EPOS System Quotes

 Customer spending

-Higher; allows customers to spend beyond balance
+• Allows customers to spend beyond their balance

-Limited to available bank balance
+• Limited to available bank balance

-How to track POS transactions?
+How to track a POS transaction?

 • POS system reporting: Modern POS systems come with in-built reporting features that automatically log sales, inventory updates and transaction details.
 You can customise reports to see daily summaries and track busy times.